Analysis - Salafis sense best is yet to come in Egypt vote

-CAIRO The Salafi movement wants to model Egypt's future on Islam's past.
-If the first results of the country's parliamentary elections are anything to go by, many Egyptians agree with them.
+CAIRO The Salafi movement wants to model Egypt's future on Islam's past, a past they see as an example for the present.
+If indications from the first round of the country's parliamentary elections are anything to go by, many Egyptians agree with them.

-Ultra-conservative Islamists may have won 20 to 30 percent of the vote in the first leg of Egypt's three-stage parliamentary vote, an outcome that has surprised and alarmed many Egyptians.
-They are worried about what this might mean for freedoms and tolerance in the Arab world's most populous nation.
+The success of ultra-conservative Islamists in the first leg of Egypt's three-stage parliamentary vote has surprised and alarmed those Egyptians worried about what this might mean for freedoms and tolerance in the Arab world's most populous nation.

 Their influence over officialdom could reach further still, depending on cooperation with other Islamists also doing well in the election, namely the long-established Muslim Brotherhood which looks set to win more seats than any other group.